mspnp/aks-baseline/02-ca-certificates.md

    > :book: Contoso Bicycle needs to procure a CA certificate for the web site.
 As this is going to be a user-facing site, they purchase an EV cert from their CA.  This will serve in front of the Azure Application Gateway.
 They will also procure another one, a standard cert, to be used with the AKS Ingress Controller.
 This one is not EV, as it will not be user facing.

-   :warning: Do not use the certificate created by this scripts for actual deployments.
+   :warning: Do not use the certificate created by this script for actual deployments.
 The use of self-signed certificates are provided for ease of illustration purposes only.
 For your cluster, use your organization's requirements for procurement and lifetime management of TLS certificates, _even for development purposes_.

    Create the certificate for Azure Application Gateway with a common name of `bicycle.contoso.com`.
 When we get to the workload steps, a second TLS certificate is going to be generated, but that one will be generated directly from your Azure Key Vault.